rsuller/chips_automated_testing/README.md

 - File -> settings -> checkstyle:
    - set Checkstyle version back to 8.10.1
    - Add path to configuration file `companieshouse_checks.xml` with a suitable description.
 E.g. CH checkstyle
-   - Violations will be flagged when running tests through teh command line or can be run in IntelliJ from the Checkstyle tab
+   - Violations will be flagged when running tests through the command line or can be run in IntelliJ from the Checkstyle tab